AlessandroSpasiano/weather-app/README.md

   apiKey: YOUR_API_KEY
 ```

+To get an API key, sign up at [OpenWeather](https://openweathermap.org/api).

 ### Using Docker for Redis
 If you prefer to use Docker for running Redis, you can start a Redis container: